20 Top-Rated Things to Do in Connecticut

 1. Spend a Day in Mystic

 If you're looking for a picturesque spot to soak up some history, sail along a quiet harbor, and fill your belly with tasty treats, you'll find it in Mystic.
-An adorable coastal town set along the Mystic River, this charming retreat is a perfect place for a weekend getaway.
+An adorable coastal town set along the Mystic River, this charming retreat is a perfect place for a weekend getaway, and it is packed with fun things to do.

 Spotted with gleaming sailboats, the town thrives on its nautical history.
 Once serving as a port for whaling vessels, the popular Mystic Seaport is one of the best museums in Connecticut.
 Boasting everything from a planetarium to a working shipyard to historic wooden ships and a 19th-century seafaring village, you'll need at least a day to fully explore its offerings.
 Don't worry, there's a restaurant on-site to help quiet those grumbly tummies.